xuchengpeng/hugo-blog/content/post/chuck-emacs-configuration.md

 ## Customization

-Create a `*.el` file in `~/.emacs.d/personal/preload`, and change the configurations, then restart emacs.
+Change the configurations at the beginning of your `custom.el` or `init.el`, then restart emacs.

 For example:
 ```el